leapfrogtechnology/sync-db/README.md

 ## Configure Path To SQL Database Objects

-1. Copy the sql files in your project in following folder structure
+1. Copy the SQL files in your project in following folder structure

 ```
  └─ sql